cpldc/cpldc-jekyll/README.md

 Additionally there are minor language tweaks depending on what the collection is; for example, in the Civil War category page, there is language appended to the Sang Collection Finding Aid description to clarify that some of the Sang content is from the CW era.  (if page.title contains "Civil War" and findingaid.title contains "Sang", then add "blah blah blah".)

-_layouts/data.html
+##### _layouts/data.html

 Because the two data pages handle their databases so differently, this page is just a header/footer frame (no sidebar or blogs/events).

-_includes
+##### _includes

 The _includes folder contains html files that are expected to be included into full html pages, so these are all partial (no html header, no outer tags, etc).

-_includes/blogs.html
+##### _includes/blogs.html

-The blogs and events are still handled with php.
-There are two reasons for this:
+The blogs and events are finally handled in JavaScript.

-    1. The Bibliocommons RSS feeds upon which these depend do not have the correct CORS headers, so when they are pulled, they trip the cross-site scripting attack alarms within JavaScript.
-This is a Bibliocommons problem; it is a simple fix, but I wouldn't count on them fixing it - and I wouldn't bother, because regardless, problem #2 would exist unless they overhaul their entire way of handling events.
+The jqxhrBlogs() function uses an AJAX call to get the blog RSS.
+In development, it's important to have the CORS-anywhere url added to the beginning of the URL ("https://cors-anywhere.herokuapp.com/"), but it should be taken out before uploading to the ContentDM custom pages.
+It then calls the blogerizer() function, which inserts the blog content into the HTML template, on each entry in the RSS until the returned html array has 3 entries (length of 2, because arrays start counting at 0).

-    2. Because the events RSS feed is so large, any JavaScript that has to wait on it will cause a ~5 second page load.
-Usiung Javascript, there's no way to avoid the 5 second wait.
-Using PHP, we are able to get around this by having the PHP code grab the RSS and create the tiny HTML file that we use, and save that file for 24 hours.
-This means that only one page load, every 24 hours, has to wait the 5 second load time.
-There is no JavaScript equivalent of PHP's file_put_contents().
-(Node.js has writeFile(), but that requires a nodeJS server, which we don't have.)
+Events are handled the same way, but with 5 of them (length = 4) instead of 3.

-If the PHP implementation stops working, it is my feeling that, rather than force users to experience a 5 second page load, we should remove the events from the page.
-(The blogs are not a problem and can be implemented with vanilla JavaScript without any trouble.)
+If the AJAX call receives an error message or otherwise fails to get the RSS, the error message will be printed to the console.

-_includes/caa.html
+##### _includes/caa.html

-See separate guide.
+See separate guide for CAA and City Officials.

-_includes/cards.html
+##### _includes/cards.html

 Collections that should have a card drawn have a number value in their 'flag' key, which is the order in which they will be sorted.
 One could easily implement a _data solution to put the card orders in one file (see _data/cardflags.yml), but the collections already had their  flags in their data, so this implementation was simpler.

 The cards use the core Bootstrap 'card' class css.
 Images are handled the same way as "main images" except with slightly different key/value pairs, and no lightbox.
 Again, we look at the image path for the string 'mpu' to determine whther to add the rights 'i'.
 Slightly interestingly, if the category value is an array, we iterate over the array; otherwise, we just spit out the one.
 It might seem logical to make all categories arrays and just iterate once, but it's slightly less complex this way, because the category presentation requires a pipe between items on the list (which is actually a css border, to match Bibliocommons).
 Then it's just collection title and "textshort".

-_includes/cityofficials.html
+##### _includes/cityofficials.html

-See separate guide.
+See separate guide for CAA and City Officials.

-_includes/events.html
+##### _includes/events.html

-see _includes/blogs.html
+See _includes/blogs.html

-_includes/footer.html
+##### _includes/footer.html

 The footer html is pretty straightforward.
 It uses Font Awesome for the social media icons (matching Bibliocommons, who appears to use the same icons, but doesn't credit FA, maybe a unique license?)
 The sections of the footer should stack as the browser window shrinks, using Bootstrap responsive classes.

-_includes/header.html
+##### _includes/header.html

 The header is a bit more complex.
 It includes a few javascript/jquery elements: